HibaKaram/-DATA-ANALYST-PORTFOLIO/README.md

 Welcome to my Data Analyst Portfolio!

-I am a data analyst passionate about turning complex data sets into valuable insights.
+I am a BI data analyst passionate about turning complex data sets into valuable insights.
 With experience in both quantitative and qualitative analysis, I specialise in extracting and interpreting data to drive business decisions and improve organisational efficiency.

 My expertise includes data modelling, statistical analysis, dashboard building, report writing and critical thinking.
 I am proficient in SQL, Excel, Power BI, and Tableau.
 I am dedicated to staying up-to-date with the latest analytical tools and techniques to ensure my work's highest accuracy and efficiency.